-Destek segment also have similar results for the observed and modeled velocities (Fig 15).
-The surface velocities for the profile (006) at this region indicates velocity differences (Fig 16).
-In addition, the modeled fault plane indicates that the creeping segment is limited to 4.3 km depth from the surface decays linearly between 4.3-6.0 km.
-The remaining layer of the fault seems to be fully locked down to the seismogenic layer.
-Free slipping portion have a 9.6 mm/year motion which is similar with the estimated surface velocities (10.6 \pm 3.1 mm/year).
-The χ^2 test result (1.01) and the seismic data confirms the accuracy of the model.
+272Destek segment also have similar results for the observed and modeled velocities (Fig 12).
+The273surface velocities for the profile (006) at this region indicates velocity differences (Fig 13).
+On the other274hand, modeled fault plane indicates the creeping segment to 4.3 km depths and decays linearly275between 4.3-6.0 km.
+The remaining layer of the part seems to be fully locked down to the seismogenic276layer.
+Free slipping portion have a 9.6 mm/year which is similar with the estimated surface velocities277(10.6±3.1 mm/year).
+The χ^2 test result and the seismic data confirms the accuracy of the model.

-Figure 15.
+Figure 12.
 Model area for Destek segment with Eurasian plate(AVRA) on the north and Anatolian plate(ANAD) on the south(dashed lines), divided by the creeping segment of the NAF.
 Black and red arrows represent the observed and modeled velocities respectively, obtained from GAMIT/GLOBK and TDEFNODE.
-004 represents the profile in the area and rectangles imply the fault trace.
+004 represents the profile in the area.

-Figure 16.
+Figure 13.
 Station velocities and profile (006) for the Destek profile.
 Each station represented by a block dot, its code, and error ratio with vertical lines.
 Dashed lines are the block boundaries, and red lines for the trend of velocity variations.
 Profile dispread from south to the north.

-Moreover, paleomagnetic data indicates a predominantly clockwise rotation of the blocks bordered by the faults between Ismetpasa and Destek segments.
-Examining the results with this study promotes that behavior with the GPS field of the region, especially on the Anatolian side of the NAF (Figure 13&15) (İşseven and Tüysüz, 2006).
+287 On the other hand, Paleomagnetic data indicates a predominantly clockwise rotation of the 288 blocks bordered by the faults between Ismetpaşa and Destek segments.
+Examining the results with 289 this study promotes this behaviour with the GPS field of the region, especially on the Anatolian side of 290 the NAF (Figure 10&12) (İşseven & Tüysüz, 2006).

-We find no clear evidence for attenuation at both segments.
-On the contrary, there is a slight increase at Ismetpasa and almost 50% of an increase at Destek regarding the previous studies.
-The frequency of this phenomenon at both segment is unclear, but results at Hussain et al. (2018) assists that argument that the creep event will continue until the next large-scale earthquake.
+We find no clear evidence for attenuation at both segments, on the contrary, a slight increase at Ismetpasa and almost 50% of an increase at Destek regarding the previous studies.
+The frequency of this phenomenon at both sites is unclear, but results at Hussain et al. (2018) assists this argument, that the creep event will continue until the next large-scale earthquake.

-Conclusion
+295 Conclusion

-NAF reported to have a creeping phenomena at Ismetpasa since 1970 and observed with different techniques for a long time period with a recent discovery at Destek.
-All the previous studies concentrate on whole segments or at least some regions along those segments.
-With this study, a GPS network covering the whole Anatolian region along the NAF is established for the first time and results for the velocity area used as input for block modeling.
-Also, the first GPS network covering Destek segment established during this study.
+296 NAF reported to have a creeping phenomena at Ismetpasa since 1970 and observed with 297 different techniques for a long time period with a recent discovery at Destek.
+All the previous studies 298 concentrate on the whole segments or at least some regions along these segments.
+With this study, a 299 GPS network covering the whole Anatolian region along the NAF established for the first time and 300 results for the velocity area used as input for block modeling.
+Also, the first GPS network covering 301 Destek segment established during this study.

 Network design and location of the observation points distinguished according to the main locking depth of the NAF and attenuation depth for the aseismic creep event.
-Model results show similar outcomes for both Ismetpasa and Destek segments, where locking depth for those segments are ~15 km, and attenuation for the creeping layer depths varies between ~4-6 km.
+Model results show similar outcomes for both Ismetpasa and Destek segments, where locking depth for these segments are ~15 km, and attenuation for the creeping layer depths varies between ~4-6 km.